gtaha23/gtaha23/README.md

-- 👋 Hi, I’m @gtaha23
+# 👋 Hi, I’m @gtaha23
+Creator of MasterS

+# About me
-- 👀 I’m interested in OS development
-- 🌱 I’m currently learning C#
+I’m interested in OS development, I’m currently learning Rust.
-- 💞️ I’m looking to collaborate on mOS
+Looking to collaborate on MasterOS, Currently Developing a O.S,
+- 🇹🇷 Nationality: Turkish

+## Reach me
 - 📫 How to reach me: gokhantahagpinar@gmail.com
-- 😄 Pronouns: He/him
-- ⚡ Fun fact: I am a chess player (not professional)
+- ⚡ Fun fact: I am a cs2 e-sport player (not professional)

-- 💬 I am a Linux fan
-- 📢 Currently Developing a O.S
+## Skills:
+- OSDev
+- Rust programming
+- C/C++ programming
+- Python programming
+- C# programming
-- 🥳 Birthday in august
+- PCB Design / Electronics in General
-- 🇹🇷 Nationality: Turkish

 <!---
 gtaha23/gtaha23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.